TheHive-Project/CortexDocs/analyzer_requirements.md

  You need a [valid DomainTools API integration subscription](https://www.domaintools.com/products/api-integration/) to use the analyzer:

-- Provide your username as a value for the `username` parameter and API key as a value for the `key` parameter
+- Provide your username as a value for the `username` parameter and API key as a value for the `key` parameter.
-- Setting the `pivot_count_threshold` will highlight items of interest in the template below that threshold
+- Set the `pivot_count_threshold` parameter to highlight any item below that value as being of interest in the report's template.

 ### EmergingThreats